premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2011-11-22-bmtc-loses-6-lakhs-a-day-to-conductors.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2011-11-22
 title: BMTC loses 6 lakhs/day to conductors?
-date: 2011-11-22
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **November 22, 2011**: Today, I decided to blog about all the irregularities that I see around me and take action against them.
 I will keep updating the blog if anything productive happens after that.
 Here is the first one with BMTC (Bangalore Metropolitan Transport Corporation).